-High Alarm: 100 mA HIgh Warning: 90 mA Low Warning: 7 mA Low Alarm: 6 mA
+Low Alarm: 6 mA High Alarm: 100 mA Low Warning: 7 mA HIgh Warning: 90 mA

 - If trap messages are enabled with the transceiver-monitor command, and a high-threshold alarm or warning message is sent if the current value is greater than or equal to the threshold, and the last sample value was less than the threshold.
 After a rising event has been generated, another such event will not be generated until the sampled value has fallen below the high threshold and reaches the low threshold. - If trap messages are enabled with the transceiver-monitor command, and a low-threshold alarm or warning message is sent if the current value is less than or equal to the threshold, and the last sample value was greater than the threshold.
-After a falling event has been generated, another such event will not be generated until the sampled value has risen above the low threshold and reaches the high threshold.
+After a falling event has been generated, another such event will not be generated until the sampled value has risen above the low threshold and reaches the high threshold. - Threshold events are triggered as described above to avoid a hysteresis effect which would continuously trigger event messages if the power level were to fluctuate just above and below either the high threshold or the low threshold. - Trap messages enabled by the transceiver-monitor command are sent to any management station configured by the snmp-server host command. - Transceiver-Threshold Auto must be disabled.